MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-V-National-Aeronautics-Space-Administration/part-1261-Processing-Monetary-Claims-General/subpart-1261.6-Collection-Offset-From-Indebted-Government-Employees/section-1261.603.md

 (1) The employee may petition for a hearing, but such petition must be in writing and received by NASA on or before the 15th day following receipt of the notice, and include a statement of the reasons for such hearing.
 No particular form is required, and a timely, legible letter request (with the stated reasons) will suffice; however, the employee must sign the petition and include with it, with reasonable specificity, all the supporting facts and evidence, including a list of the witnesses, if any.

-(2) The petition should be addressed to the agency counsel designated in the notice, but the hearing will be conducted by an official not under the supervision or control of the NASA Administrator or by appointment of an administrative law judge.
+(2) The petition should be addressed to the Agency counsel designated in the notice, but the hearing will be conducted by an official not under the supervision or control of the NASA Administrator.
+The Agency Chief Financial Officer is authorized to appoint an administrative law judge or other Federal executive branch employee or official on a reimbursable or other basis.
 Notice of the name and address of the hearing official will be sent to the employee within 10 days of receipt of petition.
-A hearing official will be designated on a case-by-case basis under reimbursable arrangements or through direct payment as events may warrant.

 (3) The timely filing of the petition will stay the commencement of collection; and the final decision on the hearing will be issued at the earliest practicable date, but not later than 60 days after the filing of the petition requesting the hearing unless the employee requests and the hearing official grants a delay in the proceedings.